rjoberon/dsat/_posts/2024-05-11-visualising-entropy.markdown

 That looks familiar, doesn't it?
 The coast line of Germany is clearly visible.
 The vertical stripes outside of Germany are caused by the repetition of the "border" tiles, that is, the last tiles east and west that cover Germany.
 By not storing tiles that do not cover Germany, precious space could be saved on the CD-ROM.
-And by just repeating the border tiles, programming was simplified, since the shape of Germany was not required to load tiles – they tiles were just arranged in a rectangular grid.
+And by just repeating the border tiles, programming was simplified, since the shape of Germany was not required to load tiles – they tiles are just arranged in a rectangular grid.

 What we can also see is that so far all tiles cover the whole of Germany although we are analysing tiles from the first CD-ROM covering only the north of Germany.
 This will be different for the tiles of size 1000x1000 with the highest resolution (I spare you a detour and directly show you the correct result with 250 columns which I found as second guess after 200 columns):